jaunt/EJS-Site-Builder-Docs/airfry/data/md/guide/intro.md

 <% } %>
 ```

-- Add some html, frontmatter, and a silly generate script to random.ejs
+- Add some html, front matter, and a silly generate script to random.ejs

 **random.ejs**